The UK transition out of the European Union is complete. Here’s what happens next for European travel.

-This change doesn’t apply to Ireland – so long as your passport is valid during your stay, you should be okay.
+This change doesn’t apply when travelling to Ireland – so long as your passport is valid during your stay, you should be okay.

-If you need a new passport, applications may take longer than normal to process due to Covid-19.
+If you need a new passport, applications may take longer than normal to process due to the pandemic.

-Make sure you have a travel insurance policy to cover medical costs.
-Without it, you'll have to foot the bill for any medical treatment you get while on holiday.
+Make sure you have a travel insurance policy that covers medical costs.
+Without it, you may have to foot the bill for any medical treatment you get while on holiday.

 If you have a pre-existing medical condition, make sure your policy covers it.